-Suddenly everyone started talking about .NET core 3.0.
+Suddenly everyone started talking about .NET Core 3.0.
 What’s really going on?

 Is it something brand new or just the maturation of features spawned out of the previous versions?

-The .NET core is a free and open-source platform developed by Microsoft and maintained by the .NET community on GitHub.
+The .NET Core is a free and open-source platform developed by Microsoft and maintained by the .NET community on GitHub.

 It can be even used to develop cloud & IoT applications and also supports Docker containers, Razor pages, C#, visual basic and F# languages.

 The release of .NET core 2.0 is faster than its predecessor.
-Developers can build applications using command line console and can get the support with more than 20,000 APIs which was not supported in previous versions.
+Developers can build applications using command line console and can get support with more than 20,000 APIs which was not supported in previous versions.

-It supports the common framework for the enterprise code on all the devices and cloud.
+It supports the common framework for the enterprise code on all the devices and clouds.
 It also included Windows-only APIs and also brought Razor Pages and SignalR that were missing from .NET core 1.0.